project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 4. After the plugins build and deploy, provide the blob url of the plugins zip file in the Player build.
 For details, refer to the Player build job on the [Core Services](developer-docs/server-installation/artifactupload-job/core-services){:target="_blank"} page.

 5. Build all the services mentioned in the table below.
-In case of Cassandra migration (Core / Cassandra), the job needs to be built twice and deployed thrice.
-Refer to the tags page to get the two tags.
-In case of errors in Cassadnra migration, refer to the [Core Services](developer-docs/server-installation/core-services){:target="_blank"} page.
+Refer to this page for details on tags to be used - Current Release Tags and Jenkins Jobs Reference{:target="_blank"}

 The following is the list of jobs required to be built and deployed :